neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-backup.md

 This guide explains the import from a Passwords database backup which can be created with the export.

-> :star: The Passwords database backup can also be used to move from one Nextcloud instance to another
+> :thumbsup: The Passwords database backup can also be used to move from one Nextcloud instance to another.

 ## Export from Passwords
 1. Open the Passwords app.